aarya-pillai/aarya-pillai/README.md

 </p>
 <br>

+<b>HI THERE!</b>
 I like data, finding the stories hidden in it, and turning those findings into something useful.

-I'm an MS Computer Science graduate interested in data analytics & data engineering.
+I'm an **MS Computer Science graduate** interested in **data analytics & data engineering**.
 I enjoy working across the data lifecycle- from transforming and modeling data to uncovering patterns and turning them into meaningful insights.

 <br>